Aline Marie Raynal

-Aline Marie Raynal (4 February 1937 – 16 July 2022) is a French botanist and botanical illustrator noted for studying the taxonomy of parasitic and aquatic tropical plants, as well as plants of the Sahel desert.
+Aline Marie Raynal (4 February 1937 – 16 July 2022) was a French botanist and botanical illustrator noted for studying the taxonomy of parasitic and aquatic tropical plants, as well as plants of the Sahel desert in Africa.

+Biography

 She was professor of botany at the Muséum National d´Histoire Naturelle de Paris.
 In 1995, her work was honored by the Institut de France.
 The minor planet 8651 Alineraynal was named in her honor.

+Raynal died on July 16, 2022, at the age of 85.